Put-in-Bay, Ohio

-Put-in-Bay is a resort village located on South Bass Island in Put-in-Bay Township, Ottawa County, Ohio, United States, 85 mi west of Cleveland and 35 mi east of Toledo.
+Put-in-Bay is a resort village located on South Bass Island in Ottawa County, Ohio, United States.
 The population was 154 at the 2020 census.

-The village is a popular summer resort and recreational destination.
+It is 85 mi west of Cleveland and 35 mi east of Toledo.

 Ferry and airline services connect the community with Catawba Island, Kelleys Island, Port Clinton, and Sandusky, Ohio.
 The bay played a significant role in the War of 1812 as the location of the squadron of U.S. naval commander Oliver Hazard Perry, who sailed from the port on September 10, 1813, to engage a British squadron just north of the island in the Battle of Lake Erie.

-Location and area

-Put-in-Bay is located 15 mi northwest of Sandusky.

-According to the United States Census Bureau, the village has a total area of 0.63 sqmi, of which 0.45 sqmi is land and 0.18 sqmi is water.